John Cox (basketball, born 1981): Professional career

 Cox began his professional career in 2005 with Élan Chalon in France's LNB Pro A. Over the next decade, he played for multiple French clubs, including STB Le Havre, SLUC Nancy Basket, Paris-Levallois Basket, and Cholet Basket.
 He also had stints with Bucaneros de La Guaira in Venezuela, Élan Béarnais Pau-Orthez in France, and Medi Bayreuth in Germany.

 In 2017, he signed with Pau-Orthez for the remainder of the season.
 He concluded his professional career with SLUC Nancy Basket during the 2018–2019 season.

 National team career

 Cox represented Venezuela at several international tournaments.
 He played in the 2012 Olympic Qualifying Tournament, the 2015 Pan American Games, and the 2015 FIBA Americas Championship, where Venezuela won its first-ever continental title.
 He also competed at the 2016 Summer Olympics.
 In 2017, Cox was the leading scorer of the 2017 FIBA AmeriCup.

 Personal life

 Cox was born in Caracas while his father, Chubby Cox, played professionally in Venezuela.
 Chubby Cox later played for the Washington Bullets in the NBA.
 John is also a first cousin of Kobe Bryant, the son of Chubby's sister Pam Bryant.
 John and Chubby are one of six father-son pairs to reach the finals of Venezuela's LPB.
+He is currently the Athletic Director at Germantown Academy and head coach of their varsity basketball program.